-A few years ago I was living in the city working for a huge corporate company.
-I spent all my time working from 6 a.m. to 6 p.m. and some days even from 3 or 4 a.m.
-Each day I’d go to work, come home, eat, sleep and repeat.
+A few years ago, I was living in the city, working for a huge corporate company.
+I spent all my time working from 6AM to 6PM and some days, even from 3AM or 4AM.
+Each day I’d go to work, come home, eat, sleep, and repeat.
 I was disillusioned; I had fooled myself into believing that I was content with my life.
-I was making twice as much money than before and had just bought my first car.
-It seemed that life was moving up for me.
+I was making twice as much money as I had been making at my previous employer and had just bought my first car.
+It seemed like life was moving up for me.
 Which is fair considering back then my only aspiration was to make the big bucks and have all these fancy things that my heart so desperately desired.
-Nearly ten years into my career after holding various jobs working in workshops at retail IT stores (amongst many other jobs completely unrelated to my field of expertise) and gaining little to no valuable work experience I was finally in an environment where I’d be exposed to advanced Technologies that would be worthy of a mention on my resume.
+Nearly ten years into my career, after holding various jobs working in workshops at retail IT stores (amongst many other jobs completely unrelated to my field of expertise), and gaining little to no valuable work experience, I was finally in an environment where I’d be exposed to advanced technologies that would be worthy of a mention on my resume.

 The frequent flyer

 I was living the life.
 I went on business trips flying all over the country, visiting places I’ve never seen before, staying in hotel rooms, and being chauffeured around.
 This was quite an experience for me because growing up as a child, we never took family vacations.
 The only time we would travel was when we moved to a different town, which we did quite often up until I was about 13 years old.

 In July of 2015, I found out that I was two weeks pregnant with my eldest daughter.
 This was most easily the happiest day of my life up until that point.
 I was so young and green, so naive to think that I was ready for this.
 I thought I had the planning all laid out – everything ready.
 I had no idea how my life was about to change and just how wrong I was.